openwanderer/example-app/node-server/basic/README.md

 How the application works
 -------------------------

 This basic example is the next natural step after the [Hello World](https://github.com/openwanderer/example-app/tree/master/node-server/hello-world) example.
-The PHP code is exactly the same as that example (it sets up a server with authentication disabled); however the JavaScript is more complex to allow for uploading a new pano sequence.
+The Node.js code is exactly the same as that example; however the client-side JavaScript is more complex to allow for uploading a new pano sequence.

 To look at some key code: